daisyzhou/kiji-archetype/README.md

 which removes the need to write an XML file to generate the archetype.

-You can re-generate them yourself from the project root directory (i.e. kiji-archetype/kiji-mr or kiji-archetype/kiji-schema) with the command:
+You can re-generate them yourself from the project root directory (i.e. ./kiji-mr or ./kiji-schema) with the command:

     mvn archetype:create-from-project
 which will put the archetype in target/generated-sources/archetype.
+Go to that directory and mvn install to install the archetype locally.

 TODO